B1ue-Dev/files/README.md

 # interactions-file
-An external for interactions.py to monkeypatch CommandContext and add ``files`` sending
+An external for interactions.py to monkeypatch CommandContext and add ``files`` sending.

+# IT IS A RIPOFF.